 There’s a dirty little secret abounding in campgrounds and RV parks all across America!
 Rumors are flying that flamingos and pineapples at campgrounds are some secret code that some campers use to show a different kind of hospitality.
-But does that mean that Grandma’s pink flamingos and pineapple yard art mean she’s one of them?
-How could something so innocent as those retro mingos or spikey fruit turn into such scathing innuendos?
+But does that mean that Grandma’s tacky pink flamingos and pineapples mean she’s one of them?
+How could something so innocent as retro pink mingos or spikey tropical fruit turn into such scathing and…?

-Well, if you’ve not noticed by now, the delightfully tacky yard art seems to be springing up everywhere at campgrounds.
+Well, if you’ve not noticed by now, the delightfully tacky yard art seems to be springing up everywhere at campgrounds and people’s houses.
 From garden flags, solar lights and welcome mats and signs, campers are putting it all out there!
 And I mean that in a literal sense.

 So, let’s get down and dirty and see what the and see what the secret squirrel meaning behind flamingos and pineapples.
-Or is it just some made up fantasy?
+Or is it just some made up fictitious fantasy?

-What Do Flamingos and Pineapples Signify at Campgrounds?
+What Do Flamingos and Pineapples Mean at Campgrounds?